SunsetteSkye/SunsetteSkye.github.io/_story/2026-05-03-ffion-lanva.markdown

 up over the amber waves, attached to a series of chained wooden wagons -- each kissed below with the pale blue glow of magic.

-A schooner caravan, one of the peculiarities of the Lanvan prairie that Ffion was quickly getting used to; they didn't work anywhere else in the Marches.
-Only merchants were foolish enough to brave the winds on days like this.
+A merchant's schooner caravan, one of the peculiarities of the Lanvan prairie that Ffion was quickly getting used to; they didn't work anywhere else in the Marches.

 The young witch surprised herself with the annoyed grunt she made before scooting off hard to the left.
 Those things took forever and a day to